JenniferLiXu/PAI_project/README.md

 Reinforcement learning task using Generalized Advantage Estimation (GAE) It is a model-free policy gradient approach with two neural networks as actor and critic respectively.
 The control task is to learn a policy to smoothly descend a lunar lander to the ground in between two flags with minimal fuel use and without damaging it.
-Challenges: dual neural network parametrizations, improving rewards structure, extending vanilla policy gradients with advantage estimation.
+keyword: dual neural network parametrizations, improving rewards structure, extending vanilla policy gradients with advantage estimation.